gkhighelf/btc_e_assist_api/README.md

-BTC-eTradeApi for BTC-E. Version 1.2
+Assist TradeApi for BTC-E. Version 1.2
 ====================================

-Java library for  simple and comfortable use of BTC-e API.
+###Java library for  simple and comfortable use of BTC-e API.

 Private BTC-E API documentation https://btc-e.com/api/documentation